Hit Enter to Search or X to close

 - Presence on Wikipedia, etc.

-Chrome reports all HTTP pages as "not secure", so any site without an SSL certificate has little chance of getting a good E-A-T score.
+Chrome reports all HTTP pages as "not secure", so any site without an SSL certificate has little chance of getting a good EAT score.
+There is no official EAT score provided by Google to website owners.

 - Google relies on us to make the internet more pleasant to navigate.
 We are supposed to assist the search engine in raising the bar.